Movement

 Click to zoom in

-2. The siting of car parking spaces serving dwellings is to be:
+2. The siting of car parking spaces serving dwellings must be:

 2b.
 If not, as on-street parking, especially if parked cars help to calm car speeds.